To be fully present is to be here. Not in the past. And not in the future. It means we enjoy this moment. It will never happen again.

 Are you fully present?
 Are you meeting the need of the present moment?

 P.S.
 Need help being more present and enjoying life?
 Contact me.
-I might be able to help.
+I can help you.

 The Power of Now: A Guide to Spiritual Enlightenment by Eckhart Tolle